Whether you work from home or just need a space to do your bills and deal with paperwork, you can create a functional

-If all you need is something like your dining room table, then create yourself a portable caddy so that when you are done, your table is cleared off.
+If all you need is something like your dining room table, then create a portable caddy so that when you are done, your table is cleared off.
 Check out this portable office that comes with storage for small office supplies.

 Purchasing Office Fixtures

 If you decide to purchase items for your office, consider pieces that are multi-purpose.
 So, instead of a chair, maybe get a storage ottoman on casters that can hold files that be stored under the desk when not in use.

 You can use the top of your filing cabinet to hold your printer.
 Attach caster wheels on the bottom of file cabinets so you can move them out of the way when you need the room.

 Don’t forget to take advantage of vertical space.
 Put up shelving to hold your items.
-You can even use pegboard to hold your files.
+You can even use a pegboard to hold your files.

 Simply place small length hooks (or large length, if you can afford horizontal space) into the pegboard and place your file holder onto these.
 Then place your files into the file holder.